 - General damages – With general damages, individuals may receive compensation for pain and suffering, emotional distress, loss of companionship, mental anguish, shock, and anxiety.

-The Florida statute of limitations governs how long the injured person has to file a lawsuit.
+The Florida statute of limitations governs how long the injured person is allowed to file a lawsuit.
 For this reason, it is preferable to speak with a licensed attorney as soon as possible.
-Hire a Tampa TBI lawyer now to prmoptly gather all evidence of negligence.
+Hire a Tampa TBI lawyer now to gather all evidence of negligence promptly.

 The effects of a traumatic brain injury are unpredictable.
-Effects may seem minimal, but even mild concussions may cause long-term problems.
-The brain is the command center of the body and any injury it sustains may result in permanent damage.
+Symptoms may seem minimal, but even mild concussions may cause long-term problems.
+The brain is your body’s command center, and any damage it sustains may result in permanent damage.
 For this reason, head and brain injuries are considered catastrophic in personal injury law.

 Consult a Tampa Traumatic Brain Injury Lawyer

-With offices across both Florida coasts, you can easily reach Sibley Dolman Gipe Accident Injury Lawyers, PA, and Sibley Dolman Gipe Accident Injury Lawyers, PA, at 833-552-7274 (833-55-CRASH), or you can write to us using our online contact page for a free case evaluation.
+With offices across both Florida coasts, you can easily reach our legal team anytime you need advice.
+Call or contact us using our online contact page for a free case evaluation.